 If you have a VA mortgage -- the IRRRL

-If you're a veteran with a VA mortgage, refinancing is super-easy – even if your home’s value has decreased.
+If you're a veteran with a VA loan, refinancing is super-easy – even if your home’s value has decreased.
 Even if your income has dropped.Even if your credit rating has crashed.Even if you’d like to pay for energy-efficient home improvements with your refinance.
 The mortgage that gets it done is called an Interest Rate Reduction Refinancing Loan, or IRRRL.

 What do you need for a VA-to-VA refinance?